 Hint Hover over the map to see state data

-2019 was a record year for the medium-scale solar sector (installations between 100 kW and 5 MW), with more than 162 MW of new capacity added throughout the year.
+The medium-scale solar sector (systems between 100 kW and 5 MW) added 117 MW of new capacity in 2020, which was the sector's second-best year.

-There is now 403 MW of capacity in the medium-scale sector, representing an increase of more than 700 per cent over the past five years.
+There is now 521 MW of capacity in the medium-scale sector, with the size of the industry more than doubling over the past two years.

 The rapid growth has been due to shopping centres, hospitals, schools and commercial buildings installing solar to take back control of their rising electricity costs and increasing their focus on sustainability.